Skip to main content

 If you're considering using the custom field route, you'll want to discuss this with your onboarding specialist.
 In the meantime, review the list below for some implications of going the unstructured route:

-(Please note this list is not definitive, and there may be other implications not listed)
+(Please note that this list is not exhaustive, and there may be other considerations not mentioned.)

 • Your data will continue with the unstructured names spelled differently moving forward.